SillyDev2026/NanoNum/README.md

 -- 1e300
 ```

----
+For layered values Scientific keeps the legacy `e`-family representation instead of the Standard L display.

 ## Engineering

-Engineering notation keeps the exponent divisible by three.
+Engineering notation keeps the exponent divisible by three:

 ```lua
 print(NanoNum.formatEngineering(